 My sister and I were visiting my grandmother (my dad’s mom).
 We hadn’t seen her in about five years at that point, not that I would have remembered.

 My memories from that trip are hazy, but I remember the visit to Jack in the Box.

-I would probably visit her another six or seven times over the following 16 years till her passing.
+Over the subsequent 16 years till her passing, I would probably visit another six or seven times.
 The last few visits, I went by myself, and it was around this time I first tried a Sourdough Jack.
-At that particular point in my burger timeline, I was on a Patty Melt kick.
-I could see the similarities to the griddled sandwich I was in love with, yet this one was different.

-What is a Sourdough Jack?
-It’s a 1/4 pound patty with 2 slices of Swiss cheese, tomatoes, bacon, their onion-mayo sauce on toasted sourdough bread.
+It’s a 1/4 pound patty with two slices of Swiss cheese, tomatoes, bacon, and their onion-mayo sauce on toasted sourdough bread.
 I may have tried some of their other items years ago, but this particular item is my only reason for going to Jack in the Box.
-Last year, right after I arrived in Las Vegas and picked up my car rental, I went straight to a Jack in the Box and bought a Sourdough Jack to feed my addiction.
-Will my sourdough sickness ever end?
-Probably not.

 Jack in the Box